It Ain't Necessarily So: Criticism

 African-American composer Hall Johnson criticized the song for depicting African Americans as "racially out of character".

 Influence of Jewish blessings

-Musicologist Howard Pollack has noted the influence of Jewish liturgical music in the song.
+The Gershwin brothers were Jewish.
+Composer Jack Gottlieb and musicologist Howard Pollack have noted the influence of Jewish liturgical music in the song.
 The first and most direct example of this influence occurs at the start of the song: the melody and phrasing is nearly identical to the blessing incanted before reading from the Torah.
 The words "It ain't necessarily so" stand in place of Bar'chu et adonai ham'vorach, meaning Bless Adonai, who is blessed.
 This motif repeats multiple times in both, and both include a response from a congregation.
 While the phrasing of the melody in the blessing varies, it remains strictly in triplets in Gershwin's tune.
 The song also seems to draw from the tonality of the Jewish prayer mode Adonai malakh (God is King) by emphasizing the minor tenth, the major third, and the minor seventh.